 The final decision on the allocation of funding will be made by the General Manager, Science System Investment and Performance, MBIE.

 Who should I contact about funding my project?

-Nicola is a Senior Investment Manager at MBIE and manages the Curious Mind programme.
-She can help with queries about the proposal process and MBIE’s expectations and requirements regarding funding eligibility.
+The Investment Managers at MBIE that manage the Curious Mind programme can help with queries about the proposal process and MBIE’s expectations and requirements regarding funding eligibility.

 What happens if my project gets selected for funding?

 If your funding proposal is accepted, MBIE will get in touch to put together a Funding Agreement with you, using the MBIE template designed for this Fund.
 The deliverables in this agreement will be based on your proposal.
 Please ensure you read the terms and conditions in the Funding Agreement template before you submit your proposal.
 By applying for the Fund you accept the terms and conditions in the funding agreement (refer to Terms and Conditions).

 All projects are required to provide a Progress report detailing progress towards the overall project outcomes stated in the application, the level of audience engagement, budget, and communication.
 MBIE can provide assistance with surveys to assist successful applicants with understanding and reporting on the reach, impact and effectiveness of their project.